TritonDataCenter/node-verror/README.md

 them in the audit log entry for the request.
 In that case, you can use a WError, which is created exactly like VError (and also supports both printf-style arguments and an optional cause), but the resulting "message" only contains the top-level error.
+It's also more verbose, including the class associated with each error in the cause chain.
 Using the same example above, but replacing the VError in handleRequest with WError, we get this output:

     request failed

 That's what we wanted -- just a high-level summary for the client.
 But we can get the object's toString() for the full details:

-    WError: request failed; caused by failed to check "/nonexistent": ENOENT, stat '/nonexistent'
+    WError: request failed; caused by WError: failed to check "/nonexistent";

-and as usual, the "stack" member shows the stack trace:

-    WError: failed to handle request; caused by WError: failed to stat "/nonexistent"; caused by Error: ENOENT, stat '/nonexistent' at /Users/dap/work/node-verror/examples/werror.js:10:13
-        at Object.oncomplete (fs.js:297:15)
-    Caused by: WError: failed to stat "/nonexistent"; caused by Error: ENOENT, stat '/nonexistent' at /Users/dap/work/node-verror/examples/werror.js:7:20
+    caused by Error: ENOENT, stat '/nonexistent'
-        at Object.oncomplete (fs.js:297:15)
-    Caused by: Error: ENOENT, stat '/nonexistent'

 # Contributing